-The city is very proud of its history: proud of the fact that the first tea party in opposition to England's tax on tea was held in Newburyport, well before the more famous one in Boston, and pleased to be the birthplace of the United States Coast Guard since the first ship commissioned for the Coast Guard, the frigate Massachusetts, was built in the city.
-Protective of its heritage, the city launched a massive redevelopment scheme in the early 1960's, using state and federal funds to reclaim its historic neighborhoods of granite, brick and cobblestones and provide up-to-date infrastructure such as water and sewer renovations.
-But however steeped in the past, the city did not neglect to prepare for a lively present and built an industrial park at the same time, which now houses diversified small industries under a new title- Newburyport Business and Industry Park.
+The city is very proud of its history; proud of the fact that the first tea party in opposition to England's tax on tea was held in Newburyport, well before the more famous one in Boston; and pleased to be the birthplace of the United States Coast Guard since the first ship commissioned for the Coast Guard, the frigate Massachusetts, was built in the City.
+Protective of its heritage, the City launched a massive redevelopment scheme in the early 1960s, using state and federal funds to reclaim its historic neighborhoods of granite, brick and cobblestones and provide up-to-date infrastructure such as water and sewer renovations.
+However steeped in the past, the City did not neglect to prepare for a lively present and built an industrial park at the same time, which now houses diversified small industries under a new title - the Newburyport Business and Industry Park.

-On August 4th, 2012, Newburyport was honored to be named the 14th Coast Guard City in the US.
-This designation recognizes the significant role that the city plays, both historically and presently, in supporting the efforts of the men and women of the United States Coast Guard.
+On August 4, 2012, Newburyport was honored to be named the 14th Coast Guard City in the US.
+This designation recognizes the significant role that the City plays, both historically and presently, in supporting the efforts of the men and women of the United States Coast Guard.
+It has also recently been designated as a Cultural District and is recognized as a Green Community.

-The city has a strong tourist industry and was the first community in the state to complete a master plan and a harbor plan.
+The City has a strong tourist industry and was the first community in the state to complete a master plan and a harbor plan.
 Its adjacent river is used for recreation and its old fire station now houses a theatre and restaurant.
-Many residents of the heavily residential community commute daily to Boston via the MBTA's commuter rail service or one of several bus companies that offer easy commuting to and from the city.
+Many residents of the heavily residential community commute daily to Boston via the MBTA's commuter rail service or one of several bus companies that offer easy commuting to and from the City.

-Residents are proud of the fact that many families have lived in the city for generations, and equally proud of the fact that the city welcomes newcomers and the new ideas they bring.
+Residents are proud of the fact that many families have lived in the City for generations, and equally proud of the fact that the City welcomes newcomers and the innovative ideas they bring.